MarcusVollmer/HRV/README.md

 **HRVTool.zip** is a an archive which contains all files to run the GUI (Graphical User Interface) on Matlab.

 Please run HRVTool.m to start the GUI.
-The user interface has been tested on Windows 7 64bit and Mac OS 10.9.
+The user interface has been tested on Windows 7 64bit, Linux Ubuntu 14.04 and Mac OS 10.9.

 ### Supported files
 - [x] Polar hrm files